-If your flatware set is silver plated, it is probably best to keep it and use it.
+If your flatware set is silver plated, it is best to keep it and use it.
 Silver plated flatware has very little resale value because it is expensive to remove the silver plating.
 If you determine that your set is sterling silver flatware, then you must dig a little deeper to get a better idea of the set’s true value.

-Determine the Value of Your Sterling Silver Flatware
+Finding the Value of Your Sterling Silver Flatware

 - Condition: The condition of the pieces has an impact on the value of the set.
 It is common for silverware to have small scratches and dings, but any further damage can cause a serious loss in value.
-Do not worry If your silverware is tarnished, this can be fixed with polish.
+Do not worry if your silverware is tarnished, this can be fixed with polish.
 However, it is better not to try and polish the silverware yourself because you could ruin the factory finish.

 - Market Price of Silver: The price of any silver objects is always going to be tied to the market price of silver.
 Check the current market price of silver before you sell your silverware to get an idea of the current silver price.
 Weighing your silverware and converting the weight into troy ounces will give you a better idea of its value.